 You could, then, in the next step(s), ask follow-up questions, such as interests, birthday, or a phone number:

-If you use an advanced tool, like Sleeknote, you can still capture visitors’ email addresses even if they don’t fill out the second step.
+If you use an advanced onsite campaign builder, like Drip's, you can still capture visitors’ email addresses even if they don’t fill out the second step.
 (However, we found that 76 percent of people who submit their email in the first step of a popup also fill out the second step.)

 Many visitors today are bombarded with aggressive full-page overlays making opting in a far from a pleasant experience.

 One way to make opting in more fun is gamifying the experience.

 Rather than resorting to generic email capture popups, you can boost your conversions by inviting visitors to spin a wheel and get a chance to win different prizes, like in the example below.

 A word of warning, though: gamification is a double-edged sword.
 Use it wrong and you’ll lose not only conversions but also your visitors’ trust.
 But use it right, and you’ll see a spike in the number of quality subscribers, interested in your products.

 - Set up your prizes fairly (Nobody likes to feel cheated)